alandsilva26/mock-website/README.md

-# A simple staic website
+# Mock Website
+A mock website showcasing login/signup forms, pinterest like gallery, amazon like e-commerce showcase and about me page.
+Built using basic html | css | bootstrap
 # Note:
 * This website does not include any kind of backend
 * This website is not optimised, I have not reused code in any way.